VictorLJZ/Flowform/src/docs/AIConversationBlock-comprehensive.md

 - Conversation persistence and resumption
 - Builder and viewer modes for editing and responding
 - Optimistic UI updates for seamless user experience
+- Intuitive question navigation with ability to edit previous answers

 ## Component Architecture